Our Afterschool Program

 English as a Second Language

 John XXIII Educational Center offers ESL classes twice a week to John XXIII parents and interested adults.
 Claire Wagner teaches in small groups to help parents practice conversational English.
-The class meets on Tuesdays and Thursdays from 9:15-10:30am & 6:00-7:15pm.
-A $2 donation per class is suggested to help with the cost of learning materials.
+A $2 donation per class is suggested to help meet the cost of learning materials.
+These sessions are currently being offered virtually due to COVID-19.

 Click here to meet the ESL Insturctor, Claire Wagner.